-Pleomorphic adenoma is the most common benign neoplasm affecting the parotid gland 2,15 .
-It presents a predilection for the female gender in a variable proportion found in the literature, with an average of around 1,5:1, and although it can be found in all ages, it occurs more frequently from $4^{\rm th}$ to $6^{\rm th}$ decade of life 6,9,20 .
+Pleomorphic adenoma is the most common benign neoplasm affecting the parotid gland^{2,15}.
+It presents a predilection for the female gender in a variable proportion found in the literature, with an average of around 1,5:1, and although it can be found in all ages, it occurs more frequently from the 4th to 6th decade of life^{6,9,20}.
 The clinical case described in this study corroborates the epidemiological profile of the patients described in the literature.

-In a retrospective clinical study of 68 patients operated with diagnosis of pleomorphic adenoma of parotid gland, the authors observed a higher frequency of pleomorphic adenoma in the left parotid gland, 61.5% of the cases, with a ratio of 1.6:1 when compared to the right side.
-The clinical case reported also presents location on the left side, however, in the literature there is currently no consensus regarding the side of involvement of these lesions, therefore, requiring further clarification regarding this aspect in future studies 9.
+In a retrospective clinical study of 68 patients operated on with diagnosis of pleomorphic adenoma of parotid gland, the authors observed a higher frequency of pleomorphic adenoma in the left parotid gland, 61.5% of the cases, with a ratio of 1.6:1 when compared to the right side.
+The clinical case reported also presents location on the left side, however, in the literature there is currently no consensus regarding the side of involvement of these lesions, therefore, requiring further clarification regarding this aspect in future studies9.

-Although salivary glands are considered by some authors to be relatively simple organs, the same cannot be asserted for neoplasms that affect them, mainly due to their rich histological variety 21.
-The PA also called "mixed tumor" due to its histological diversity is the most frequent benign salivary gland neoplasia in humans.
-In essence, they are tumors derived from myoepithelium, with both epithelial and mesenchymal differentiation ^{3,4}.
+Although salivary glands are considered by some authors to be relatively simple organs, the same cannot be asserted for neoplasms that affect them, mainly due to their rich histological variety21.
+PA also called "mixed tumor" due to its histological diversity is the most frequent benign salivary gland neoplasm in humans.
+In essence, they are tumors derived from myoepithelium, with both epithelial and mesenchymal differentiation^{3,4}.

-Due to the fact that PA is a slow and asymptomatic growth lesion, it often leads to late demand for medical care and diagnosis of lesion ^{5,6}.
-The great majority (90%) of pleomorphic adenomas affect the gland superficial lobe, being 80% in its lower portion 22.
-Facial motor involvement is not common in cases of pleomorphic adenoma of parotid gland, although it may occur by compression or stretching of the nerve by voluminous tumors 23.
+Due to the fact that PA presents itself as a slow and asymptomatic growth lesion, it often leads to late demand for medical care and diagnosis of lesion^{5,6}.
+The great majority (90%) of pleomorphic adenomas affect the superficial lobe of the gland, being 80% in its lower portion22.
+Facial motor involvement is not common in cases of pleomorphic adenoma of parotid gland, although it may occur by compression or stretching of the nerve by voluminous tumors23.

-Image exams, although not essential, are extremely important, since they help to determine the location, extent and shape of the lesion, contributing to the diagnosis complementation and to surgical planning.
-Salivary glands pathologies present several image characteristics and the examination to be chosen depends on some factors, such as the lesion clinical presentation, consistency, size and location 9,11,24.
+Image exams, although not essential, are extremely important, since they help to determine the location, extent and shape of the lesion, contributing to the complementation of the diagnosis and to surgical planning.
+Salivary glands pathologies present several image characteristics and the examination to be chosen depends on some factors, such as the lesion clinical presentation, consistency, size and location^{9,11,24}.

-Among the most widely used, magnetic resonance imaging (MRI) is ultrasound (USG) and computed tomography (CT), usually indicated for support in the diagnosis of soft and bone tissue lesions.
-The ultrasound examination assists in the assessment of lesion consistency ^{11,24}, while the magnetic resonance image is particularly useful to demonstrate the tumor and surrounding tissues interface 15.
-Pleomorphic adenoma often has a characteristic appearance in magnetic resonance images, presenting homogeneous hyperintensity in T2, wellcircumscribed borders and solid contrast enhancement 24-26.
+Among the most widely used, magnetic resonance imaging (MRI) is ultrasound (USG) and computed tomography (CT), usually indicated for help in the diagnosis of soft and bone tissue lesions.
+The ultrasound examination assists in the assessment of lesion consistency^{11,24}, however, the magnetic resonance imaging is particularly useful to demonstrate the interface of tumor and surrounding tissues15.
+Pleomorphic adenoma often has a characteristic appearance in magnetic resonance images, presenting homogeneous hyperintensity in T2, well-circumscribed borders and solid contrast enhancement24-26.

 As for the treatment form, the lesions located in the superficial lobe of the parotid gland are better treated through superficial parotidectomy, with identification and preservation of the facial nerve.
-On the other hand, lesions located in the deep lobe, total parotidectomy is usually necessary, if possible, with the facial nerve preservation.
+On the other hand, lesions located in the deep lobe, total parotidectomy is usually necessary, if possible, with the preservation of the facial nerve.
 Local enucleation should be avoided, as the neoplasm may not be completely removed or the capsule may be violated, resulting in cells remaining in the tumor bed.
-Conservative enucleation can result in recurrence, making it difficult to manage these cases due to the multifocal dissemination in the primary bed ^{11,12}.
+Conservative enucleation can result in recurrence, making it difficult to manage these cases due to the multifocal dissemination in the primary bed^{11,12}.